pink-gorilla/gorilla-explore/README.md

 - This project is used in [Notebook](https://github.com/pink-gorilla/gorilla-notebook) and [Goldly](https://github.com/pink-gorilla/goldly).
 - Tools to explore (and load) the universe of Pink Gorilla notebooks.
+- End Users: this project is not for you.

 # notebook index